VirtusLab/graphbuddy/README.md

 The only requirement is the scalac compiler plugin.

 For sbt you can use sbt plugin.
-Just create plugin file `project/graphbuddy.sbt` with the content:
+1. Create plugin file `project/graphbuddy.sbt` with the content:

 ```scala
 resolvers += Resolver.bintrayIvyRepo("virtuslab", "graphbuddy")